Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

-JIT compilers have a series of advantages, like not needing to distribute multiple versions of each program compiled for each architecture and operating system, or being able to apply optimizations specifics to the particular computer and runtime workload.
+JIT compilers have a series of advantages, like not needing to distribute multiple versions of each program compiled for each architecture and operating system, or being able to apply optimizations specific to each particular computer and runtime workload.

 But also, it needs less knowledge to implement a JIT compiler than to create